Chris21789/React-Portfolio/README.md

 If you have any questions about the repo, open an issue or contact me directly at ccolon.seo@gmail.com.
 You can find more of my work at [https://www.github.com/Chris21789](https://www.github.com/Chris21789).

-WHEN I am presented with the About Me section
-THEN I see a recent photo or avatar of the developer and a short bio about them

 WHEN I am presented with the Portfolio section
 THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repositories